-$\label{lem:minInliersCount} \textbf{-} \textbf{Number of inliers.} \ \textbf{If the algorithm at some stage finds more inliers than } \\ \textbf{minInliersCount} \ \textbf{, it finishes.}$ inliers - Output vector that contains indices of inliers in objectPoints and imagePoints flags - Method for solving a PnP problem (see solvePnP()).
+minInliersCount - Number of inliers.
+If the algorithm at some stage finds more inliers than minInliersCount, it finishes.

+inliers - Output vector that contains indices of inliers in objectPoints and imagePoints flags - Method for solving a PnP problem (see solvePnP()).

 The function estimates an object pose given a set of object points, their corresponding image projections, as well as the camera matrix and the distortion coefficients.
 This function finds such a pose that minimizes reprojection error, that is, the sum of squared distances between the observed projections imagePoints and the projected (using projectPoints()) objectPoints.
 The use of RANSAC makes the function resistant to outliers.
+The function is parallelized with the TBB library.